nestoralvaro/JBI_Pharmacovigilance/1548_CrowdFlower/Readme.md

 # Description
-The file 1548_CrowdFlower.ods contains all the annotations we retrieved from Crowdflower.
-These 1548 tweets include the 899 tweets that we used to train our models and also the tweets that were left out in our experiments.
+The files 1548_CrowdFlower.ods (in Open Office Format) and 1548_CrowdFlower.tsv (tab separated values format) contain all the annotations we retrieved from Crowdflower.
+Both files contain the same information.

 ## Fields
 The annotated fields are: